piraeusdatastore/piraeus-operator/README.md

   * Disable persistence for basic testing.
 This can be done by adding `--set etcd.persistence.enabled=false` to the `helm install` command below.

-- Configure storage pools.
-Helm can create storage pools automatically, see [below](#configuring-storage-pool-creation).
-By default, no storage pools will be created.
+- Configure a basic storage setup for LINSTOR:
+  * Create storage pools from available devices.
+Recommended for simple set ups.
+[Guide](doc/storage.md#preparing-physical-devices)
+  * Create storage pools from existing LVM setup.
+[Guide](doc/storage.md#configuring-storage-pool-creation)

+  Read [the storage guide](doc/storage.md) and configure as needed.

 - Read the [guide on securing the deployment](doc/security.md) and configure as needed.